 The oldest (surviving) photo of the Moon is from 1849.
 Does it surprise you that this photo was so recent?
 Here’s the short story.

-One-hundred-fifty years ago, on the night of September 1, 1849, the nearly full Moon appeared over the town of Canandaigua, New York.
+On the night of September 1, 1849, the nearly full Moon appeared over the town of Canandaigua, New York.
 At 10:30 P.M., Samuel D. Humphrey slid a highly polished, silver-plated copper sheet measuring 2–3/4x1–3/4 inches into his camera, which was pointed at the Moon.

 Humphrey then exposed the light-sensitive plate to the shining Moon nine times, varying the length of exposure from 0.5 seconds to 2 minutes.
 After developing the plate with mercury vapor, he sent his daguerreotype to Harvard College.